nevoreko/USDForArtists/docs/wiki/introduction/why.md

 ## Universal

-USD acts like a universal language for 3D data, making it easy to move and edit across different tools without any issues.
-It helps you manage whole scenes, create layouts, assign materials and lighting in a structured and efficient way.
+Using USD makes it super convenient to work with 3D data - you can easily share and edit files across different tools without hassle.
+It's also great for organizing complex scenes, setting up layouts, adding materials and lighting in a way that's easy to manage.

 ::: warning WARNING ⚠️
 USD's efficiency depends on your careful use; its power can easily become a burden if not handled responsibly.
 But that is why you're here!